 Donating items to the museum

-If you have an object that you think we can help you find more information about then please send a photograph and any information you know about it to the Collections Assistant.
+If you have an object that you think we can help you find more information about then please send a photograph and any information you know about it to the Collections Officer.
 Please do not post any item to the museum for identification.

 The museum has a Collections Development Policy and collects items which strictly adhere to this policy.
 We collect items that were owned by or given to Florence Nightingale, items associated with her work in the Crimean War, her work in army health reform, her work in sanitation and hospital planning and items that reflect her nursing legacy, as well as the origins of the Nightingale Training School.

 Many of our objects have been acquired through the kind donation of individuals.
-If you have an item that you believe fits our collecting policy and you would to like to enquire about donating it to the museum, please send a photograph and as much information as you know about it to the Collections Assistant, or contact her to arrange an appointment to discuss it further.
+If you have an item that you believe fits our collecting policy and you would to like to enquire about donating it to the museum, please send a photograph and as much information as you know about it to the Collections Officer, or contact her to arrange an appointment to discuss it further.

 The majority of the museum's objects are on public display; however we do have some material kept in our archive and store.
 The museum offers research facilities to bone fide researchers in the history and work of Florence Nightingale and where the researcher can identify material that can only be found in our collection.
-If you have a research enquiry, contact the Collections Assistant with the research topic to make an appointment and discuss it further.
+If you have a research enquiry, contact the Collections Officer with the research topic to make an appointment and discuss it further.
 Please allow the museum a good amount of notice so that a suitable space and time can be allotted to your enquiry.

 There is no charge to researchers except the admission charge to the museum; we are always mindful of the sustainability of our resources so if you wish to photograph or photocopy anything we will ask for a donation.